wilddom/memrise2anki-extension/README.md

 ---------------------

 Templates are generated for the directions you are tested on Memrise.
 Only when the course creator creates a level with reversed columns, we generate a template for this direction.
-But you are free to create you own card types in Anki after the import.
+But you are free to create your own card types in Anki after the import.

 Field mapping